 - Select the files that you wish to rename.
 You can select them individually by dragging or by pressing Ctrl + A.

 - Once satisfied with your selection, Right Click on the files.
 (Choose those that you want to be at the top of your collection).

 - Click on Rename and input whatever name you want, and press Enter.

 - The Explorer will automatically rename your files and attach a number along with them, signifying the order in which you have selected them.

 4] Show Control Panel and Recycle Bin in the Sidebar

-Having the recycle bin at hand helps you to better manage the junk files just by simply clicking and dragging rather than pressing the delete button every time.
+Having the recycling bin at hand helps you better manage the junk files by simply clicking and dragging rather than pressing the delete button every time.
 However, this trick isn’t limited to these two options only.
 Along with this, it will also enlist everything you have on the desktop.

 - Go to the Navigation bar and Right Click on a space.